All in the Family

 Market and CSA Site Leader, Event Manager

-Barry’s Lakeside and Manakin market customers and CSA members know brings a great attitude and quick humor wherever he goes.
-Committed to learning everyone’s name, he never met a stranger.
-His Super Power, however, is his green thumb: a Master Gardener, he raises hundreds of types and varieties of fruits, flowers, shrubs and trees at his Short Pump home.
-He also is our Partner Farmer for the delicious Fuyu Persimmons we bring to market each fall.
+Barry’s Tuesday Lakeside and Saturday morning Manakin customers and CSA members already know what a remarkable fellow he is.
+Now, with the addition of the new Short Pump Farm Stand on Thursday mornings right in his own home turf, Barry is winning over a whole new crowd with his great attitude and quick humor.
+Committed to learning the name of every he meets, he never met a stranger.
+His Super Power, however, is his green thumb!
+An accomplished Master Gardener, Barry raises hundreds of types and varieties of fruits, flowers, shrubs and trees at his Short Pump home.
+He also is our Partner Farmer for the delicious Fuyu-type persimmons that we bring to market each fall.
 Wow!

 Northern Neck CSA Coordinator and Spotsylvania Marker Leader